-AJA President Diggins Establishes Gender Equity in Jails initiativeAfter an incident in 2014, Chief Diggins' agency established the Gender Equity Commission as part of an effort to create a more gender-responsive environment within Denver’s jails.
-This Commission identified solutions that made gains in staffing the women’s housing unit, implemented department policy that allows pregnant deputies to work modified duties, provided gender-responsive and trauma-informed training for staff.
-It also developed a lactation support policy for inmates and updated policies on interacting with visitors.
-The agency has committed to making this a continuous process that, with effort and dedication, can become part of the fabric of the organization.
+AJA President Diggins Establishes Gender Equity in Jails initiativeAfter an incident in 2014, the Denver Sheriff Department established a Gender Equity Commission as part of an effort to create a more gender-responsive environment within its jails.
+The commission identified solutions that made gains in staffing the women’s housing unit, implemented department policy that allows pregnant deputies to work modified duties, and provided gender-responsive and trauma-informed training for staff, among other achievements.

 In 2019, AJA President Elias Diggins established "Gender Equity in Jails Across the Country" as his initiative, and challenged every sheriff, director of corrections and jail administrator in American to create a Gender Equity Commission within their agency.
 The video above is from the President's Initiative panel on gender equity during AJA's 38th Annual Conference & Jail Expo in Louisville, Kentucky

 Diggins recently was a guest on the Topeka K. Sam Show on SiriusXM Radio.
 President Diggins joined the show's host and Dawn Freeman of the Securus Foundation for a discussion about Gender Equity in Jails across the United States.
 Listen to a recording of the show.